Russell Gray

-Russell David Gray is a New Zealand evolutionary biologist and psychologist working on applying quantitative methods to the study of cultural evolution and human prehistory.
-In 2020, he became a co-director of the Max Planck Institute for Evolutionary Anthropology in Leipzig.
-Although originally trained in biology and psychology, Gray has become well known for his studies on the evolution of the Indo-European and Austronesian language families using computational phylogenetic methods.
+Russell David Gray is a New Zealand evolutionary Biologist and Psychologist working on applying quantitative methods to the study of cultural evolution and human prehistory.
+He is a Director at the Max Planck Institute for Evolutionary Anthropology in Leipzig, where he heads the Department of Linguistic and Cultural Evolution, and holds an adjunct position in the School of Psychology at the University of Auckland..
+He is known for the application of computational phylogenetic methods to the study of language families including Indo-European and Austronesian, and for research on tool manufacture in New Caledonian crows.

-Gray also performs research on animal cognition.
-One of his main research-projects studies the use of tools among New Caledonian crows.

 Career

 Gray completed his Ph.D. at the University of Auckland in 1990.
 He spent four years lecturing at the University of Otago, New Zealand, before returning to the School of Psychology at the University of Auckland.
 He is a Fellow of the Royal Society of New Zealand and has been awarded with several fellowships, as well as the inaugural Mason Durie Medal (in 2012) for his pioneering contributions to social science.
-In 2014, he became one of the two founding directors of the Max Planck Institute for the Science of Human History in Jena, Germany, where he has been heading the Department of Linguistic and Cultural Evolution [until it moved to Leipzig in 2020].
+In 2014, he became one of the two founding directors of the Max Planck Institute for the Science of Human History in Jena, Germany, where he established and headed the Department of Linguistic and Cultural Evolution.
+In 2020 the department relocated to the Max Planck Institute for Evolutionary Anthropology in Leipzig, where Gray was appointed a Director.
 He also holds adjunct positions in the School of Psychology at the University of Auckland and the Department of Philosophy at the Australian National University.

 Gray's doctoral thesis was titled Design, constraint and construction: essays and experiments on evolution and foraging.

 Notable students of Gray include Simon Greenhill.